 The next step is to change your home’s air filter.

 Air filters are meant to be changed quarterly, or monthly if your home has shedding pets.
 When your air filter is clean, the HVAC unit won’t have to work as hard to push air through your home’s air ducts, saving up to another 7% off your annual energy costs.
+In addition, have an air conditioning repair service technician to perform a tune-up on your air conditioning installation to ensure its efficiency.

 Next, replace your home’s incandescent light bulbs with energy-efficient ones.